 Piggybacking off of that, it also helps in giving the trade fair booth design some coherence and makes it look like a whole.
 Otherwise, the exhibit is just a bunch of different elements put together.

-So, when attendees standing far away see your trade show exhibit design, they can instantly tell what the brand is and what the booth is about.
+So, when attendees standing far away see your expo exhibit design, they can instantly tell what the brand is and what the booth is about.

 Another important thing is that with the right colour palette, you can easily work your way around your booth theme.